-- S.1.3.1.
-Symmetry.
-The index of an indicator shall be of the same shape as the graduations at least throughout that portion of its length associated with the graduations. - S.1.3.2.
-Length.
-The index of an indicator shall reach to the finest graduations with which it is used, unless the indicator and the graduations are in the same plane, in which case the distance between the end of the indicator and the ends of the graduations, measured along the line of the graduations, shall be not more than 1.0 mm (0.04 in). - S.1.3.3.
-Width.
-The width of the index of the indicator in relation to the series of graduations with which it is used shall be not greater than: - (a) the width of the widest graduation, and - (b) the width of the minimum clear interval between graduations.
+S.1.3.1.
+Symmetry. - The index of an indicator shall be of the same shape as the graduations at least throughout that portion of its length associated with the graduations.

+S.1.3.2.
+Length. - The index of an indicator shall reach to the finest graduations with which it is used, unless the indicator and the graduations are in the same plane, in which case the distance between the end of the indicator and the ends of the graduations, measured along the line of the graduations, shall be not more than 1.0 mm (0.04 in).

+S.1.3.3.
+Width. - The width of the index of the indicator in relation to the series of graduations with which it is used shall be not greater than:

+- (a) the width of the narrowest graduation, and [Nonretroactive as of January 1, 2002] (Amended 2001) - (b) the width of the minimum clear interval between graduations.